How to build your own ASP-based system?!: Multi-shot ASP solving

 While the above control program matches the default behavior of \clingo, the one below ignores all rules in the \lstinline{base} program but rather contains a \lstinline{ground} instruction for \lstinline{acid(k)} in Line~\ref{lst:chemistry:base:ground}, where the parameter~\lstinline{k} is to be instantiated with the term \lstinline{42}.

-The treatment of parameter~\lstinline{k} is similar to that of a constant, defined with \lstinline{#const}, yet restricted to the rules in the scope of the respective subprogram.
+The treatment of parameter~\lstinline{k} is similar to that of a constant, defined with \lstinline{#const}~\cite{PotasscoUserGuide}, yet restricted to the rules in the scope of the respective subprogram.
 Accordingly, the schematic fact \lstinline{b(k)} is turned into \lstinline{b(42)}.
 No ground rule is obtained from `\lstinline{c(X,k) :- a(X)}' due to lacking instances of \lstinline{a(X)}.
 Hence, the \lstinline{solve} call in Line~\ref{lst:chemistry:acid:solve} yields a stable model consisting of \lstinline{b(42)} only.
 Note that \lstinline{ground} instructions apply to the subprograms given as arguments, while \lstinline{solve} triggers reasoning with respect to all accumulated ground rules.

 For more elaborate reasoning processes, it is indispensable to activate and/or deactivate ground rules on demand.
-For instance, former initial or goal state conditions may need to be relaxed or completely replaced when modifying a planning problem, e.g., by extending its horizon.\footnote{The planning horizon is the maximum number of steps a planner takes into account when searching for a plan.} To expire transient rules, \clingo\ provides the \lstinline{#external} directive.
-This directive goes back to \lparse\ \parencite{lparseManual}, where it was used to exempt (input) atoms from simplifications during grounding.
+For instance, former initial or goal state conditions may need to be relaxed or completely replaced when modifying a planning problem, e.g., by extending the plan length.
+To expire transient rules, \clingo\ provides the \lstinline{#external} directive.
+This directive goes back to \lparse~\cite{lparseManual}, where it was used to exempt (input) atoms from simplifications during grounding.
 Its functionality is generalized in \clingo\ to provide a flexible handling of yet undefined atoms in the course of grounding and solving.

 For continuously assembling ground rules evolving at different stages of a reasoning process, \lstinline{#external} directives declare atoms that may still be defined by rules added later on.
-In terms of module theory~\parencite{oikjan06a} such atoms correspond to inputs, which (unlike undefined output atoms) must not be simplified.
+In terms of module theory~\cite{oikjan06a} such atoms correspond to inputs, which (unlike undefined output atoms) must not be simplified.
 For declaring such input atoms, \clingo\ offers schematic \lstinline{#external} directives that are instantiated along with the rules of their respective subprograms.

 For instance, the directive in the second line below